“Make sure that nobody pays back wrong for wrong, but always try to be kind to each other and to everyone else.”

 Grain Free, Dairy Free Double Chocolate Banana Bread (GF/DF)

-It’s no secret my kids love banana bread.
+It’s no secret the Goobies love banana bread.
 This version, though, is different: they actually go a little nutty for it.
 I can’t blame them.
 “Banana bread” is almost a misnomer for this loaf because it’s so moist and tender it fools me into thinking I’m eating cake (and really, perhaps that’s a better name for it, but “banana bread” makes me feel a little less guilty for giving it to them for a snack).
 While it is based on my more classic gluten free version of banana bread, a few simple swaps make it grain free.
 In fact, our family actually prefers banana bread made with almond + tapioca starch + coconut flour these days, so I rarely make it with gluten free flour anymore.
+(Or, if you’re allergic to almonds but want to do gluten and grain free, use 1 1/2 cups cassava flour in place of the almond, tapioca starch and coconut flour).
 Do not let the idea of using “substitute” flours make you cringe.
 I promise this loaf is delicious and distinctly not weird.
 (How do I know?
 My picky-about-everything-won’t-eat-anything-remotely-unpalatable six year old pouts when we run out of this stuff.)
 If this loaf doesn’t convince you that grain free foods can be just as decadent–or perhaps even more decadent–than their grain-based counterparts?
 Well, I guess you are set in your ways and nothing could convince you.
 If you don’t like bananas, or are allergic to them, try using pumpkin puree instead (but increase the brown sugar to 3/4 cup and give the batter a taste before baking.
 If it doesn’t seem sweet enough, adjust accordingly).

 3 medium bananas (the riper, the better)

-1/2 cup oil (melted and cooled refined coconut oil, canola, or even “vegetable” oil (whatever that is)–as long as it’s neutral tasting, it will do the trick)
+1/2 cup oil (melted and cooled refined coconut oil, melted, or canola oil)

 1 teaspoon pure vanilla extract